 Beneath the blue roof representing the sea, and behind the beige walls representing the sand, there are 56 deluxe rooms and suites in Sakmut Boutique Hotel, tastefully decorated in soft pastel tones.

 At check-in, I wasn’t just greeted with a standard refreshing drink and a wet towel.
-Welcome fruit such as mango, dragonfruit, and tangerines, awaited for me in the room, as well as complimentary coffee, tea, and bottles of water.
+Welcome fruit such as mango, dragonfruit, and tangerines, awaited me in the room, as well as complimentary coffee, tea, and bottles of water.

-On a small working desk (doubling as a bed headboard), there was a fresh flower arrangement and blue lamps with marine life design.
+On a small working desk (doubling as a bed headboard), there was a fresh flower arrangement and blue lamps with a marine life design.

 The room space naturally flowed into a luxurious en suite bathroom.
 With a freestanding bathtub, and separate rain shower cubical, a significant area of the room’s 41 square meters was dedicated to the ocean’s most valuable asset – water.

 If that wasn’t enough, the balcony overlooking the pool extended your sea-loving gaze outdoors.

 While you are in Siem Reap, it would be a shame not to visit another water-based attraction in the vicinity.
 Explore the Kulen Mountain, marvel at the River of a Thousand Lingas, and plunge in the pools of Phnom Kulen waterfall!
 Check the latest price for this exciting day tour here!